pranjal-nikhare/QR_code-Generator/README.md

 # QR_code-Generator
-This GitHub repository contains a QR code generator built using Node.js.
+A QR code generator built using Node.js.
 It provides a simple and straightforward way to generate QR codes for various purposes, such as sharing URLs, text, contact information, or any other data that can be encoded into a QR code.